 This is the fifth year DNR’s Nongame program has streamed live video from a bald eagle nest.
 The eagle pair has been photographed regularly throughout the year, near their nest and surrounding areas.
 They continue to rearrange sticks and other material in the nest, which strongly suggests these two will use this nest again this year.
 Will it happen in December again?
 January?
 March?
 We hope to have a few contests and prizes to folks who correctly answer some of these questions.
 Until announcements, enjoy the camera and watching our famous Nongame eagle pair!

 Eagles typically incubate their eggs for about 35 days.
 Although the nest has at times looked chilly, even covered in a blanket of snow for a while, Bald Eagles in Minnesota have adapted to laying and caring for eggs in these conditions.
 The male and female take turns keeping their eggs warm and dry in a deep pocket in the middle of the nest.
 Please check back often to see how the nest is doing, observe interesting behaviors such as parents switching off incubation duties, feeding, and protecting the eggs from the elements.

 The only visible physical difference between adult male and female American Bald eagles is their size.
 Females are about 1/3 larger than the males - the females have especially larger feet and beaks.
 Both parents incubate the eggs and switch several times a day.
 With this pair, the female appears to have a brighter, whiter head than the male.

 An eagle camera is a great way of getting a close-up view of nature without even leaving home.
 But if you live in the Twin Cities or elsewhere in Minnesota, there are lots of places outdoors such as state parks where you can watch eagles and other wildlife, and do fun things like catch fish, paddle a canoe, and more.

-The DNR Nongame Wildlife program extends thanks to its partners in this webcam adventure: Floyd Security and Xcel Energy.
+We'd like to thank our partners in this webcam adventure: Floyd Security and Xcel Energy.